Essential Kitchen Tools

 Of course, if you cook everything like me then a wok for stir-fry kinda dishes is worth the investment.
 I'm Indian so cast-iron Tava for my flat-bead is a must.
 Living here we grill throughout the year so a stove-top grill is must-have for me.

-Basic Kitchen must-haves
+Basic kitchen must-haves

-Whether you are a novice cook just starting out or a chef with 20 years' experince, you will need these kitchen essentials in every kitchen.
+Whether you are a novice cook just starting out or a chef with 20 years' experince, you will need these essential kitchen tools in every kitchen.
 A set of whisks, silicone spatulas for cooking, silicon spatulas for baking, wooden spoons, rolling pins, thongs, and of course, kitchen shears, pizza cutter, vegetable masher, potato ricer, grater, peeler, and zester, fine mesh sieve

-For the baker in you.
+For the baker in you

 - Food Processor - I have Magimix

-- Hand Blender - I have Braun Set
+- Hand Blender - I have Braun set

-- Immersion Blender - I use Brawn
+- Immersion Blender - I use Braun

 - Waffle Maker - used usually twice a month